Not sure which keyboard to choose? Try the Keyboard Finder now!

 Price history

-The price history chart tracks the lowest price over time (excluding shipping costs).
+The price history chart tracks the lowest price over time across all stores, excluding Amazon (shipping costs not included).

-Compare Kailh Cocoa Linear vs Keygeek M1 Linear vs Keygeek Muse Linear Specification
+Compare Kailh Cocoa Linear vs Keygeek Muse Linear vs HMX Siliworks X Sonja Linear Specification

 Compare similar switches side by side, or use the comparison table to compare all keyboards!